AmpersandJS/ampersandjs.com/README.md

 This is the page title (used to generate what the nav calls it) and an `order` value that will be used to sort them all.

 These don't have to be sequential and nothing will blow up if there are two that are the same or whatnot, they're simply run through a sorter that uses that value to attempt to sort them.

+#### Adding a video

+To add a video embed from Vimeo or YouTube, please wrap the `iframe` with a `div.video-container`.

+Be sure the iframe does not have a set `width` or `height`.

 ## Running that fabled "build" script